 Rouge Schools

-This neighbourhood has great elementary schools, great secondary schools, elementary special programs, and secondary special programs.
-There are 21 public schools, 9 Catholic schools, and 3 private schools serving Rouge.
-The special programs offered at local schools include Islamic, Other Religions, Advanced Placement, French Immersion, Fine Arts, International Baccalaureate, and Christian.
+Rouge has great elementary schools, great secondary schools, elementary special programs, and secondary special programs.
+There are 21 public schools, 9 Catholic schools, and 3 private schools serving this neighbourhood.
+The special programs offered at local schools include Advanced Placement, Islamic, French Immersion, Fine Arts, Christian, International Baccalaureate, and Other Religions.

 Public Schools